LauraBertola/Tutorials/WGS (high depth)/Variant_Calling_Filtering.md

 Variants which occur in more than one sample (to avoid sequencing errors to be included as a variant):
 ![variants](Images/maf_variants.png)

-Variants which are indels (lots of downstream analyses don't like these, error-prone:
+Variants which are indels (lots of downstream analyses don't like these, error-prone):
 ![variants](Images/indel_variants.png)

 Variants which are multi-allelic (lots of downstream analyses don't like these, error-prone):